lemmyg/t2-apple-audio-dsp/README.md

-### MacBook Pro 16 2019 builin mic and speakers pipewire Filterchain Configs
+### MacBook Pro 16 2019 buildin mic and speakers pipewire Filterchain configs

 This project is part of [T2 kernel team](https://wiki.t2linux.org/) The project aims to create Pipewire filtechain configs to adjust the audio levels for buildin microphone and 6 channels speakers in Linux.
 Note that speakers config is specific for Macbook Pro 16 2019 models only.